-Following completion of the 2013 community needs assessment, Methodist Hospital continued to develop programs and services in response to identified community needs, in context with the hospital's mission and expertise.
+Following completion of the 2013 community needs assessment, Methodist Hospital continued to develop programs and services in response to identified community needs, in view of the hospital's mission and expertise.
 To prepare this benefits plan, the hospital continued to distribute a Community Activity Form to staff in all hospital departments.
-The activity form records information regarding the name of the event coordinator, department, cost center, event/project, date of event, location of event, services provided, number served, estimated costs of supplies, advertising, food and other; revenues received such as from fees, donations, or sponsorships, and number of hours contributed by staff, physicians, and hospital volunteers.
+The activity form records information regarding the name of the event coordinator, department, cost center, event/project, date of event, location of event, services provided, and number served.
 In addition, Finance provided information on public insurance program shortfalls, charity care, average hourly rate, and some cost center and department specific data.
 The following departments provided information and/or completed Community Activity Forms: Finance, Community Outreach, Cancer Center, Maternal Child Health, Senior Services, Health Ministries, and Pastoral Care.
 Prior to submittal of the community benefits plan to the Office of Statewide Health Planning and Development, the Community Benefits Plan was reviewed and approved by Methodist Hospital senior management.

-During Fiscal Year 2014, Methodist Hospital pursued the following objectives:
+During Fiscal Year 2015, Methodist Hospital pursued the following objectives: